-35. Complementing other programme components and supporting the UNSDCF outcomes on governance, social equity, people's well-being and economic development, this component is aimed at improving public investment in social services for multidimensionally poor children.

-36. To strengthen the social protection system, UNICEF will work with the Government and partners to ensure that sufficient, predictable and equity-based cash transfers are delivered to vulnerable families, while promoting digital innovations that better connect children to social services.
-UNICEF will support the Government in digitalizing NISSA and the payment system used to target and administer cash transfers to children.
-The CGP will be promoted as a platform for strengthening social service linkages to reduce child rights deprivations.

-37. To ensure that resources for children are sufficient, equitable and efficiently utilized, UNICEF will support the consolidation of budget reforms, including on programme-based budgeting and the Medium-Term Expenditure Framework, strengthening the Government's capacity to plan, implement and evaluate childrelevant expenditure.
+- 35. Complementing other programme components and supporting the UNSDCF outcomes on governance, social equity, people's well-being and economic development, this component is aimed at improving public investment in social services for multidimensionally poor children. - 36.
+To strengthen the social protection system, UNICEF will work with the Government and partners to ensure that sufficient, predictable and equity-based cash transfers are delivered to vulnerable families, while promoting digital innovations that better connect children to social services.
+UNICEF will support the Government in digitalizing NISSA as a potential unifying targeting system for all social protection programmes, as well as the payment system used to target and administer cash transfers to children.
+The CGP will be promoted as a platform for strengthening social service linkages to reduce child rights deprivations. - 37.
+To ensure that resources for children are sufficient, equitable and efficiently utilized, UNICEF will support the consolidation of budget reforms, including on programme-based budgeting and the Medium-Term Expenditure Framework, strengthening the Government's capacity to plan, implement and evaluate child-relevant expenditure.
 UNICEF will undertake scenario analyses to maximize investments in children; support contingency financing; and work with the Ministry of Finance and Development Planning to strengthen budget coordination.
 To ensure that resources invested in children are transparent and influenced by children's voices, especially those of adolescent girls, UNICEF will support the institutionalization of children's participation in budget planning processes.
 It will work cross-sectorally on improving child rights' monitoring, data quality and evidence, including that on children with disabilities.
 It will advocate for the adoption of comprehensive and enforceable legal frameworks for data management and support the coordination and interoperability of databases.
-UNICEF will support the Government and civil society in analysing and reporting on the Sustainable Development Goals and key childrelated conventions, strengthening legislation for their effective implementation.
+UNICEF will support the Government and civil society in analysing and reporting on the Sustainable Development Goals and key child-related conventions, strengthening legislation for their effective implementation.
 UNICEF will strengthen the participation and engagement of communities, families and children in child rights monitoring through systematized forums and capacity strengthening.